deanishe/alfred-mailto/src/help.md

 ## Technical details ##

-The various components that comprise this Workflow use a couple of tricks.
-Notably, with the official AppleScript access to your Contacts being both broken and *slooooooow*, it tries to find the database files that Contacts/iCloud uses and open them directly for puma-like speed.
+The various components that comprise this Workflow use a questionable hack: with the official AppleScript access to your Contacts being both broken and *slooooooow*, it tries to find and directly access the database files that Contacts/iCloud uses for puma-like speed.

 This may not always work, but it will always be fast.
 And I ask you, what self-respecting coder would not favour 1000x faster over correct?